- Birth Date: December 31, 1993

 Biography

-Blaney first joined Team Penske as a talented but raw 18-year-old racer, competing in select NASCAR Xfinity Series (NXS) races for the team in 2012.
-He earned his first victory for Team Penske with an NXS win at Kentucky in 2013 and over the last 10 seasons, Blaney has produced a combined 13 victories and seven poles for the team across Xfinity Series and Cup Series competition.
+Blaney first joined Team Penske as a talented 18-year-old racer, competing in select NASCAR Grand National Series races for the team in 2012.
+He earned his first Grand National victory for Team Penske at Kentucky in 2013 and over the last ten seasons, Blaney has produced a combined 23 victories and 13 poles for the team across Grand National Series and Cup Series competition.

 Blaney Key Accomplishments: